victor-xie/Route-Calculator/README.md

 In all, this project is a good demonstration of data structures and algorithms in a realistic application.

 ### What is the relative effectiveness of this project?
-As seen in the video below, there is a Google Maps implementation build into this project, which outputs what Google Maps would suggest as the optimal route.
+As seen in the video below, there is a Google Maps implementation built into this project, which outputs what Google Maps would suggest as the optimal route.
 Using the buttons on the left side, a user can select a start node, end node, and which of the algorithms to test on the map of Rice University and its surrounding landmarks.

 ### Project Demo